 Further exploration into the micro-level manifestation and representation of structural violence, particularly in conflict contexts, is essential due to its profound social, psychological, economic, and political ramifications.
 More research is needed to ascertain whether the discrepancies in social capital between genders arise from institutional biases, differences in individual capability to access limited resources, cultural norms, or other social factors in order to develop effective policy interventions.
 These implications underscore the urgency for additional research and call for policymakers' attention toward policy formulation and reforms.
-Future studies should leverage the findings of this research and investigate various avenues for addressing psychological repercussions.
-It is recommended to explore the relationship of pediatric PTSD and their specific developmental stages of physical and mental development as limited research is available in this area.
+Future studies should leverage the findings of this research and investigate various avenues for addressing psychological stages of physical and mental development as limited research is available in this area.
 Additionally, renewed focus on gender research is imperative, particularly concerning perceptions of men's mental health and their role in gender empowerment efforts.